tomvanduist/software-architecture/README.md

 Simply pull the repo, you can now run the maven commands.
 For Eclipse choose File -> Import -> Existing Maven Project.
 You can then choose which component you want.

 ## Build Commands
+Open terminal in the root folder (qcrobot) than you can run the following commands:

 * Build & test everything: mvn package
 * Build & test pipe-filter: mvn package -pl lib/pipe-filter